Media

 “Hegel, Haiti and Universal History,” Rock Ethics Seminar.
 Respondent (with Paul Youngquist, University of Colorado, and Anthony Kaye, Penn State) to Susan Buck-Morss.
 The Pennsylvania State University, February 5, 2010.

-Conference Presentations
+Conference Presentations/Communications

 “‘Disco Turns Revolutionary’: Amiri Baraka and The Advanced Workers,” American Literature Association Symposium on Poetry, Washington D.C., February 21, 2020.